ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/deletingfilesandfolders.md

 ![Image106](files/Image106.png)

-Unfortunately, the FASTdrive recycle bin can't be accessed in Drive Mapper.
+Unfortunately, the FastDrive recycle bin can't be accessed in Drive Mapper.
 However, this can be accessed on the Web App.

 To access the recycle bin, open up the folders tab and click __Recycle Bin__ as shown below.